devchallenges-io/curriculum/1-fundamentals/2-code-editor/1-vscode-introduction.md

 - **Consult the Output Panel**: Access the output panel by pressing `Ctrl+Shift+U` (or `Cmd+Shift+U` on macOS) and select the relevant log from the dropdown.
 Read through error messages here to figure out what's causing the problem.
 - **Check for Extension Conflicts**: Temporarily disable all extensions by opening VS Code with the `--disable-extensions` flag to see if an extension is causing the issue.
 Then, enable them one by one to identify which one is causing the problem.
-- **Improve Performance**: If VS Code is running slowly, try closing unused tabs and turning off auto-saving features by changing the `"files.autoSave"` setting.
+- **Improve Performance**: If VS Code is running slowly, try closing unused tabs and turning off auto-saving features by changing the `files.autoSave` setting.
 You can also try using lighter themes and disabling extensions that you don't need for your current project.

 ### Get Help from the Community